Mom working from home.

 • You change it on a regular basis

 A password generator creates complex, unique passwords that you can use for your many online accounts.
 Because password strength is of great importance to your online security, Norton Password Manager has a built-in password generator that enables you to generate strong, complex passwords within the app.
-The Norton password generator lets you select how many characters you want and lets you toggle including letters, mixed case, numbers, and punctuation.
+The Norton password generator lets you select how many characters you want and lets you toggle, including letters, mixed case, numbers, and punctuation.
 You can generate multiple passwords with the same criteria at a time, and you can also use it to generate number-only PINs.
 It’s important to create complex, unique passwords, and a password generator does the work for you.

 In Norton Password Manager, your passwords are stored in an encrypted online vault.
 You access your vault by logging in with your master password.
-In the vault, you can manage your saved logins, including updating, editing or deleting information as needed.
-With Norton Password Manager, your vault has its own master password in addition to your Norton account password, which provides an extra layer of security for your login credentials, addresses, credit card information and notes.
+In the vault, you can manage your saved logins, including updating, editing, or deleting information as needed.
+With Norton Password Manager, your vault has its own master password in addition to your Norton account password, which provides an extra layer of security for your login credentials, addresses, credit card information, and notes.

 Two-factor authentication is a way to confirm a user’s identity when they log in to an account by using both a password and an additional step.
-Examples of the second step could be a biometric factor, like a fingerprint, iris or face scan, a voice confirmation, a PIN number, an answer to a separate security question, or a number that is sent via text to your mobile phone to enter in addition to your password.
+Examples of the second step could be a biometric factor, like a fingerprint, iris, or face scan, a voice confirmation, a PIN number, an answer to a separate security question, or a number that is sent via text to your mobile phone to enter in addition to your password.
 Many accounts use both a password and a second factor for additional security.

 In contrast to the alternatives, a good password manager from a reputable provider should be secure.
 If you are storing passwords on paper or in plain text on your computer, reusing passwords for multiple accounts, or using easy-to-guess or passwords that you remember because they include words like your child’s name or your birthday, a good password manager provides security that isn’t found in any of those methods.
 Norton Password Manager stores your passwords in the cloud in encrypted form.
-You remember your master password, and that enables you to log into your secure vault across your PC and mobile devices.
+You remember your master password, and that enables you to log in to your secure vault across your PC and mobile devices.

 When selecting the best password manager for your needs, you want to find a quality solution from a trusted provider that enables you to sync passwords across your computer and mobile devices.
 You want to know that your passwords are stored securely in the cloud and encrypted, and that the company storing them has a reputation for privacy and security.
-For the security of your online accounts, Norton Password Manager provides tools to easily create, stores and manages all your passwords, credit card information and other credentials online – more securely in your very own encrypted, cloud-based vault.
-With Norton Password Manager, security for your information you can trust from NortonLifeLock, a trusted leader in consumer cybersecurity.
+For the security of your online accounts, Norton Password Manager provides tools to easily create, store, and manage all your passwords, credit card information, and other credentials more securely in your very own encrypted, cloud-based vault.
+Norton Password Manager: security for your information you can trust from Norton, a trusted leader in consumer cybersecurity.

 1 “Americans and Cybersecurity.”
 Pew Research Center, Washington, D.C.
 (Jan.
 26, 2017) http://www.pewinternet.org/2017/01/26/americans-and-cybersecurity/pi_01-26-cyber-00-01/

-The Norton and LifeLock Brands are part of Gen. LifeLock identity theft protection is not available in all countries.
+The Norton and LifeLock brands are part of Gen. LifeLock identity theft protection is not available in all countries.

 Copyright © 2024 Gen Digital Inc. All rights reserved.
 Gen trademarks or registered trademarks are property of Gen Digital Inc. or its affiliates.
 Firefox is a trademark of Mozilla Foundation.
-Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
-Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+Android, Google Chrome, Google Play, and the Google Play logo are trademarks of Google, LLC.
+Mac, iPhone, iPad, Apple, and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
-Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
+Microsoft and the Windows logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.